BendroCorp/community-guidelines/privacy-policy.md

 ## How do we use your information?
 We may use the information we collect from you when you register, make a purchase, sign up for our newsletter, respond to a survey or marketing communication, surf the website, or use certain other site features in the following ways:

-- To personalize your experience and to allow us to deliver the type of content and product offerings in which you are most interested.
+- To personalize your experience and to allow us to deliver the content that you are intended to see.
 - To improve our application stack in order to better serve you.
-- To administer a contest, promotion, survey or other site feature.
+- To administer contests, promotions, surveys or other site features.
-- To send periodic emails regarding your order or other products and services.
+- To send periodic emails, push notifications, Discord notifications and other forms of notifications regarding community business and services.
-- To follow up with them after correspondence (live chat, email or phone inquiries).
 - To ensure that the application stack remains secure (preventing unauthorized logins and other security related activities).

 ## How do we protect your information?